 Facebook has very recently added the ability to upload Live Photos via Facebook mobile.
-In the same manner as the iPhone offers live photo viewing on the camera roll, when uploaded to Facebook as a picture viewers can ‘click & hold’ to make the photo animate, or play up to 30 seconds of video.
-As well as capturing Live Photos with your iPhone, you can also create ‘Live Photos‘ using actual video footage via an app called IntoLive.
+In the same manner that the iPhone offers live photo viewing, when these are uploaded to Facebook as a picture, viewers can ‘click & hold’ to make the photo animate, or play up to 30 seconds of video.
+As well as capturing Live Photos with your iPhone, you can also create ‘Live Photos‘ using professional video footage via an app called IntoLive.
 At the moment LIVE photo posts will only work properly on mobile devices, so it’s only got limited potential.
 However, the main benefit is increased reach, as the images force viewers to interact with the post.
 Also, as this is such a new feature the first people/businesses to use it will get the most interaction over all.

 If you’re using a mobile device you can check out a humerous example by McDonalds here

-There’s no doubt even more features due to be released, so keep your eyes peeled next time you’re trying to get creative with your Facebook posts!
+No doubt there’s even more features due for released, so keep your eyes peeled next time you’re trying to get creative with your Facebook posts!
 If you need any advice or wish for a little more hands-on help please get in touch with us at Eldraw.